Welcome to Disneyland! Let’s eat some vegan food!

 On the breakfast menu here at Docking Bay 7, there isn’t much in the way of a full vegan breakfast.
 Unfortunately the Overnight Oats have yogurt (dairy) mixed in, and they are pre-made off site, so they can’t make you one without the yogurt.
 What they can do is make you a side of purple potatoes and pair that with a side of fruit.
 I haven’t gotten that yet, but if you have, please tag me on Instagram and let me know how it was!

 The Blue and Green Milks are clearly marked on the menu board as plant-based!
-They are a mix of rice and coconut milk.
+They are a mix of rice and coconut milk (See below for a full ingredient list of everything at the Milk Stand).

 Kat Saka’s Kettle